whesko/Nestya/README.md

 ## ⁠꒰ ✧About⁠✧ ꒱

-Nestya is my first ever configured Discord bot created specifically for my community!
+Nestya is my first ever custom Discord bot created specifically for my community!
 It provides organization, roles that you can pick, utility, automation and community features designed for fellow artists, creators, multilingual users and many other members.

 These files contains official terms and explanation of Nestya, including its Privacy Policy and Terms of Service :D